Moment expansion method for composite open quantum systems including a damped oscillator mode: Introduction

 This article presents an alternative approach for simulating such a system.
 In this approach, we track the evolution of quantities related to moments of the quadrature operators, rather than the density matrix elements as in the conventional approach.
 The idea of using moments for composite open quantum systems comprising of an oscillator mode has already been discussed in the literature.
 For instance, it has widely been applied to systems consisting solely of oscillator modes, where the generator is given by polynomials of the quadrature operators with a total degree not exceeding two.
 In such systems, the evolution of moments up to the second-order is independent of the other higher-order moments \cite{Teretenkov19}.
 Thus, one can easily obtain the evolution of the former, which are sufficient to fully characterize the oscillator state when the initial state is Gaussian.
-The idea was also applied to an oscillator-atom system in \cite{Link22}.
+Such cumulant expansion method can now be systematically implemented on arbitrary open quantum systems to any desired order using recently developed package QuantumCumulants.jl \cite{Plankensteiner22}.
+The idea based on moments was also applied to an oscillator-atom system in \cite{Link22}.
 The authors of that article considered quantities proportional to $\{ {\rm tr}_{\rm osc}(a^m \rho (a^\dagger)^n) \}_{m,n = 0,1,2,\dots}$.
-Note that these are operators on the target system space, not scalars, and that taking their trace over the target system space yields the moments of the ladder operators.
+Note that these are operators on the target system space, not $c$ numbers, and that taking their trace over the target system space yields the moments of the ladder operators.
 The authors then discussed that the computations of the reduced density matrix ${\rm tr}_{\rm osc} (\rho)$, which corresponds to the element with $m = n = 0$, can be efficiently performed by tracking the evolution of those quantities.